pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_33.md

-FAA Chart Users' Guide - Terminal Procedures Publication (TPP) - Terms
+115

-# Runway Declared Distance Information
+## Runway Declared Distance Information

 Runway declared distance information when available will be indicated by **D** and is shown to the right of the airport elevation in the sketch box.
 Declared distances for a runway represent the maximum distances available and suitable for meeting takeoff and landing distance performance requirements.